-You know the dangers associated with distracted driving.
+You know the dangers associated with distracted driving in Wisconsin.
 You do what you can to avoid texting and driving or even talking on a hands-free device while driving.

 In the evening or on weekends you may be successful, but it may be harder to do during the workweek.
 Your boss expects that you will be immediately available even if you are traveling on US 41 from a client’s place of business in Green Bay to another client’s location in Appleton.